-Tel: +1 202 783 8400

-Fax: +1 202 783 4211
+Tel: +1 202 783 8400 Fax: +1 202 783 4211 Email: wmartucci@shb.com URL: www.shb.com

-Email: wmartucci@shb.com

-URL: www.shb.com

 Bill serves as the practice group leader of SHB's National Employment Litigation & Policy Practice, representing corporate employers exclusively.
-Working as part of a trial team, presenting and winning cases on behalf of companies before juries, and advising corporate clients concerning effective business and human resources practices are the primary activities in which Bill engages.
+Chambers notes "Bill is worth having on any dream team for employment litigation and policy issues.
+A preeminent figure in the employment litigation arena".
 He has successfully tried a number of jury cases and resolved a variety of class action cases.
-His primary practice areas target complex class action (employment discrimination and wage and hour) litigation, EEOC litigation, unfair competition litigation, and ERISA litigation.
-His jury work has been featured in The National Law Journal, while Human Resource Executive has recognised Bill as one of America's Most Powerful Employment Lawyers.
+His primary practice areas target complex class action (employment discrimination and wage and hour) litigation, EEOC litigation, high-level executive disputes, whistleblowing, and unfair competition litigation.
+His jury work has been featured in The National Law Journal, while Human Resource Executive/Lawdragon has recognised Bill as one of America's Most Powerful Employment Lawyers.
+He teaches Multinational Business Policy and the Global Workplace at Georgetown.